 Muir Road closure

-From 15 June, Muir Road will be closed to the public to allow construction to take place.
+Muir Road is closed to the public to allow construction to take place.
 Detours for pedestrians and cyclists will be available via Ghazeepore Road, Baanip Boulevard, Torquay Road and Heyers Road.

 For your safety, please follow all signage in place for the detours.